enzo-project/enzo-e/doc/source/design/design-timestep.rst

 Parameters
 ==========

-Additional parameters will be required to implement adaptive time-stepping.
-In the subsections belowe we enumerate these additional parameters.
+Additional parameters will be required to implement adaptive time stepping.
+In the subsections below we enumerate these additional parameters.

 --------------------------------